Ethanol10/Ror2Ganon/README.md

 - Grab moves have some issues when trying to grab a Wandering Vagrant, Greater Wisp, Solus Control Unit (this isn't an exhaustive list), it pushes back against Ganondorf, possibly sending him through the floor and out the level for a bit.
 - Inferno Guillotine *very rarely* doesn't register that it hit the floor and as a result, leaves you stuck in the air for a bit.
 I've only ever encountered this once, so if you do encounter it again, please tell me exactly how you replicated it.
+- Animation transitions from sword to melee and back may be buggy, lemme know if you notice any transitions that stick out like a sore thumb.
 - Grab has a weird bug where the enemies don't detatch on end, causing it to stick to ganon preventing you from moving.
 If this happens, jump off a cliff and it should reset.

 ## Credits